espressif/esp-faq/docs/en/development-environment/debugging.rst

 --------------

-One error occurred with ESP32 as: Core 1 paniced (Cache disabled but cache memory region accessed).
+One error occurred with ESP32 as: Core 1 panicked (Cache disabled but cache memory region accessed).
 What could be the reason?
 ------------------------------------------------------------------------------------------------------------------------------------

   Reasons: